swiftlang/swift/docs/ABI/TypeMetadata.rst

   The current kind values are as follows:

+  * `Class metadata`_ has of kind of **0** unless the class is required to interoperate with Objective-C.  If the class is required to interoperate with Objective-C, the kind field is instead an *isa pointer* to an Objective-C metaclass.
+Such a pointer can be distinguished from an enumerated metadata kind because it is guaranteed to have a value larger than **4096**.
+Note that this is a more basic sense of interoperation than is meant by the ``@objc`` attribute: it is what is required to support Objective-C message sends and retain/release.
+All classes are required to interoperate with Objective-C on this level when building for an Apple platform.
   * `Struct metadata`_ has a kind of **1**.
   * `Enum metadata`_ has a kind of **2**.
+  * `Optional metadata`_ has a kind of **3**.
   * **Opaque metadata** has a kind of **8**.
 This is used for compiler ``Builtin`` primitives that have no additional runtime information.
   * `Tuple metadata`_ has a kind of **9**.